karlduggan/BlueNotes/README.md

 </div>

 # BluNotes
-BlueNotes is a lightweight development tool for colloabation within a small team
+BlueNotes is a lightweight development tool for colloabating within a small team
 - Create projects (When a project is created a unique token is made which can be sent for others to join project)
 - Create tickets within a project
 - Assign tickets to those collaborating
 - Creator of project is admin by default and only admin can generate project tokens
+- Collaborators can direct messgae
+- Collaborators can add comments to ticket

+## Future Features
+- Dashboard to monitor project progress
+- images can be uploaded